nelsont03038/assemblyQC/README.md

 written by Thomas Nelson.

-This script requires the Biopython module and Python version 2.x.
+This script requires the Biopython module and Python version 3.4 or greater.

-It can work in Python 3.x simply by changing the print statements to the print() function.

 Get the Biopython module here here: http://biopython.org/wiki/Download.